Our response to COVID-19: Supporting haircare from home

 We have spotlighted everything about this semi-permanent (professional colour) in our article about how to ‘Enhance you hair colour at home’.

-New safety measures in salon to protect against COVID-19
+Safety measures in salon to protect against COVID-19

 Looking to the future